VoIP Resources Small Business Tips Business VoIP Tips

 • Cloud phone system

-Business owners in this bracket are looking for something closer to a business phone system, rather than a bare-bones consumer or cellular solution.
+Entrepreneurs and owners in this bracket are looking for something closer to a phone service for business, rather than a bare-bones consumer or cellular solution.
 They might have several office locations or employees who work from home.
 SMBs with moderate call volume likely want a local telephone number, reliability of service, good call quality, scalability for new employees, and basic features such as voicemail management and automated phone menus.

 Cloud phone systems are hosted business phone systems that offer web-based user portals and can be used with compatible deskphones and/or softphone apps.
-They also have a host of critical and innovative calling features, including extension dialing, video calling, queues, and conference calling.
+They also have a suite of critical calling features, including extension dialing, queues, and audio and video conferencing.

 Popular Options: